|

 - Tap Bluetooth, then turn Bluetooth off.

-- Tap “Brightness & Wallpaper”, then turn down the screen brightness to the lowest acceptable level.
+- Tap Display & Brightness, then turn down the screen brightness to the lowest acceptable level.

 - Tap “iCloud”, then tap “Documents & Data”, turn off “Use Cellular”.